googleworkspace/chat-framework-nodejs/README.md

 ## Why doesn't it have a catchy name?

-It's still new and we're trying to see how much traction it gets.
+It's still new, and we're trying to see how much traction it gets.
 But if you have a great name in mind, let us know!

 ## Help wanted